Chida14/Azure-Devops-CI-CD-A-simple-MicroSevices-App/README.md

 Within each microservice’s CI pipeline, we perform:

 - **Code Analysis** using SonarQube
-- **Build and Container Image Creation**
+- **Build Container Image**
-- **Security Scanning** of the container image using tools like Trivy
+- **Security Scanning** of the container image using Trivy
-- **Publishing** of the resulting image to **Azure Container Registry (ACR)**
+- **Publishing** of the image to **Azure Container Registry (ACR)**

-A shell script also updates the Kubernetes deployment manifests (`Vote`, `Worker`, and `Result`) in the `k8s-specifications` directory with the latest container image tag.
+A shell script is to used update the Kubernetes deployment manifests (`Vote`, `Worker`, and `Result`) in the `k8s-specifications` directory with the latest container image tag.

-**Trigger**: CI is triggered on every push to the main (default) branch or via pull requests.
+**Trigger**: CI is triggered on every push to the main (default) branch in the respective folders vote, result and worker.

 ---

 ### Push Deployment

-In a **push-based** deployment model (using a Kubernetes deployment task in the Azure DevOps release pipeline), container images are pushed to the target environment (Dev, Staging, Production) once the build is successful.
-We use a single AKS cluster with separate namespaces to isolate each environment.
+In a **push-based** deployment model (using a Kubernetes deployment task in the Azure DevOps release pipeline), container images are pushed to the target environment (Dev, Staging, Production).
+In this project we use a single AKS cluster with separate namespaces to isolate each environment.

-- **Trigger**: Typically occurs on merges to `main` or on completion of a successful build in Dev, Staging, or Production.
+- **Trigger**: Occurs on merges or pr on `main` branch in the k8s-specifications/

+State of the environment is controlled primarily by the pipeline rather than by the environment itself.
 ---

 ### GitOps Approach (ArgoCD)